Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson1.md

 ## Why you should know this or industry application (optional) (5 min)

-Design patterns represent time-tested solutions to general software development challenges realized by numerous experienced software engineers through decades of trial and error.
+__*Design patterns*__ represent time-tested solutions to general software development challenges realized by numerous experienced software engineers through decades of trial and error.

 Design patterns...

 - Create a common language
-- Provide tested solutions
+- Provide tested solutions to common development problems
 - Fast-track developer on-boarding
 - Allow you to spot similarities between code